pixelbuf/Idle-Horizons-FAQ/README.md

 - If there are no officers, any guild member can become leader through random selection

 **Q: What happens if our guild leader is inactive?**
 A: Guild leaders inactive for more than 2 weeks can be requested to be manually removed by a member of PixelBuf support.
-This is currently a manual process and will take multiple days.
-Please reach out in the discord.
+This is currently a manual process and will take multiple days so please be patient.
+Please reach out to @Mod in the discord.

 ### Arena System
 **Q: How does the trophy system work in Arena battles?**